 *Please note – Livestreamed Masses will only be available for the week.
 Older Masses will be unlisted after a time.

 Saturday: 10:00 – 11:00 AM , 3:00 – 4:45 PM

 Holy Mass Etiquette & Attire

 How we act at Mass should help us pray, listen and worship as well as help our neighbors do the same.
 We should remember:

 - To dress appropriately.
 (Please see below for appropriate attire)

 - To be on time.
 It is distracting when people arrive late to Mass.
 If you are delayed or late, be thoughtful of others and sit in the back so as not to disturb those already into the prayer of the Mass.

-- To turn cell phones and pagers off.
+- To turn cell phones off.